Fleet Funding | Top 10 tips

 1. Regularly review your vehicle funding and acquisition method

-Review your vehicle funding and acquisition method on a regular basis.
-Revise calculations to reflect any changes in legislation or your companies’ position.
+Revise your calculations to reflect any changes in legislation, fiscal background and the overall strategy of the business.
 This will help ensure you continue to use the most cost and tax efficient funding method.

 2. Use a whole life cost methodology